SFayziev/UserCare/README.md

 # UserCare
-User Care is a software solution for better customer service.
+[UserCare](http://usercare.info) is a software solution for better customer service.